BB2ME #4 – You can finish the race of life well with proper pacing

 2019

 I crossed the finish line and looked down at my watch.
-Under 23 minutes.
-Pretty good time for a 5K, especially for my age.
-It is amazing what anger does to your body.
+It was under 23 minutes.
+It’s a pretty good time for a 5K, especially for my age.
+It is incredible what anger does to your body.
 It helps me run fast.
-It was St. Patrick’s Day 2018.
-The day after UVA’s historic loss in the NCAA men’s basketball tournament.
-I was still mad about the loss but felt better after a hard run.
-I usually do.
+It was St. Patrick’s Day 2018, the day after UVA’s historic loss in the NCAA men’s basketball tournament.
+I was still mad about the loss but felt better after a hard run—I usually do.
+Luckily, it was a short race that did not require proper pacing by me.

 Photo after Lucky Leprechaun 5K last St. Patrick’s Day.

-The main reason I am not good at distance running
+Pacing is the main reason I am not good at distance running.

 I am a runner.
-Running helps clear my mind and keeps off the pounds.
+Running helps clear my mind and keeps me from gaining weight.
 I am not good at long distances.
 My size probably has something to do with it.
-But, the main reason I am not good at distance running is that I am not great at pacing.
+But, I am not good at distance running mainly because I am not great at pacing.
 I tend to start fast and finish slow.
 For example, I ran a marathon many years ago.
-I finished around four hours which is a decent time.
-The problem was that I ran the first half much faster than the second half and barely made it to the finish line.
+I finished around four hours, which was a decent finish time.
+The problem was that I ran the first half much faster than the second half and barely reached the finish line.
 The last few miles were ugly.

 Why I wrote this billboard

-Sometimes I live my life as I run.
-Start real fast and finish too slow.
+Sometimes, I live my life as I run.
+Start fast and finish too slow.
 Life is a marathon, not a 5K race.
-Sprinting feels good but running hard tires you out.
+Sprinting feels good, but running hard tires you out.
 I know from experience.
-One time I ran a half-marathon.
-I did a nice job pacing myself for the first ten miles.
-But, then disaster struck.
-I pulled my calf muscle and limped my way to the finish line the final three miles.
+One time, I ran a half-marathon.
+I did an excellent job pacing myself for the first ten miles.
+But then disaster struck.
+I pulled my calf muscle and limped to the finish line for the final three miles.
 I should have started with a more reasonable pace.
 I paid the price for this pacing mistake.

 I finished the 2015 Army Ten-miler under 80 minutes - much better than 2014.

-Finishing the Army Ten Miler – one of my favorite races.
+Finishing the Army Ten Miler is one of my favorite races.

-In order to be a successful runner, you need both speed and pace.
+To be a successful runner, you need both speed and pace.
 The best marathon runners in the world possess both.
 So do the best 5K and 10K runners.
-My problem is that I don’t really have either.
+My problem is that I don’t have either.
 I am neither fast nor have great pace.
 The same is true of my life.
-I will get excited about something and then obsess on it for awhile.
+I will get excited about something and then obsess over it.
 In other words, I will sprint out of the blocks.
 Once I get bored, I back off and eventually lose pace.
 I usually finish most things that I start – just not well.
 I want to address this challenge.

 In any race, when the first half is all about pacing, the second half will be about passing.